Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-In this case, one may leverage the $(X,Z,Y)$ observations to learn the conditional independence structure.
-Following the notations in Section~\ref{sec:robustness}, here $Z=Z^\full$ consist both the original features in $Z$ and some other features in $X$.
-Thus, in~\eqref{eq:C_part_missing}, the second sample average for $Y_i \hat\mu_x^{k_i}(Z_i)$ has to be computed with $i\in \cI$, and the third sample average has to be computed with $i\in \cI\cup \cI_{xz}$.
+With a few $(X,Z,Y)$ observations, one may leverage them to learn the conditional independence structure.
+Following the notations in Section~\ref{sec:robustness}, $Z$ will then be replaced by $Z^\full$ which consist of both the original features in $Z$ and some other features in $X$.
+Thus, in Line 7 of Algorithm~\ref{alg:missing}, $\hat{C}_\miss^{yz}$ has to be computed with data in $\cI^{xyz}$, and $\hat{C}_\miss^{zz}$ has to be computed with data in $\cI^{xz}\cup \cI^{xyz}$.
 That said, we do note that in our real data application (see Section~\ref{subsec:real}), modular regression performs well without structure learning.
 Theoretically, the above procedure without structure learning may induce substantial bias in cases where conditional independence does not hold.
 However, in settings where we have recorded a rich set of intermediate covariates in $Z$ (as often assumed in surrogate methods), the conditional independence assumption is often plausible or the bias is sufficiently small compared with the reduced variance.